Darla Moore School of Business

 |Office:||Darla Moore School of Business, Room 461Q|

-Stanislav Markus is an associate professor of international business and a Business Partnership Foundation Fellow at the Darla Moore School of Business at the University of South Carolina.
+Stanislav Markus is an associate professor of international business and a Business Partnership Foundation Fellow at the Darla Moore School of Business, University of South Carolina.
 Professor Markus received his Ph.D. from Harvard University and his undergraduate degree from the University of Pennsylvania.
 Before joining the Moore School, he was an assistant professor at the University of Chicago.
-He has also spent time in visiting capacity at Copenhagen Business School, ESSEC (Singapore), Peking University (Guanghua School of Management), and UCSD.
+He has also been invited to spend time in visiting capacity at GSB Stanford, Copenhagen Business School, ESSEC (Singapore), Peking University (Guanghua School of Management), and University of California San Diego.

 Professor Markus has lived in Russia, Ukraine, China and several West European countries.
-He has native fluency in Russian and German, proficiency in French and Ukrainian, and a basic understanding of Mandarin.
+He has native fluency in Russian and German, proficiency in French and Ukrainian, and a conversational understanding of Mandarin.

-Political economy, political risk, non-market strategy, economic development, property rights, corporate governance, stakeholder engagement
+Non-market strategy, political risk, political economy, corporate governance, economic development, property rights, stakeholder engagement

 - Ph.D., Harvard University, 2009